haetze/expanderDocker/README.md

 ## rohugs Docker
 Dockerfile to compile rohugs ready for [Expander 2](https://fldit-www.cs.uni-dortmund.de/~peter/ExpNeu/Welcome.html).
 It expects to to have the Expander source in ~/ExpanderSrc.
 To start see rohugs/startMac, other platforms analog.
+System.hs path variables still need to be changed accordingly.